A fascinating man-made structure, The Great Wall of China can be seen from space.

-The Great Wall’s construction began during the Qin dynasty, named for the ruler Qin Shi Hurangdi.
+The Great Wall’s construction began during the Qin dynasty, named for the ruler Qin Shi Huangdi.

-Now, the province of Shandong, the wall runs from Pingyin in the west, around the northern slops of the Tai Mountain ranges and ends at the coastline.
+Now, in the province of Shandong, the wall runs from Pingyin in the west, around the northern slops of the Tai Mountain ranges, and ends at the coastline.

-When Qin Shi Hurangdi ordered the wall to be built, over 500,000 peasants were ordered to assist in the construction.
+When Qin Shi Huangdi ordered the wall to be built, over 500,000 peasants were ordered to assist in the construction.
 Many of these were convicted criminals.

 607-608 AD saw the north and south political divisions shake, and a further 1,000,000 people were ordered in to continue working on the great structure.

 These figures pale in comparison to the millions of laborers who were conscripted during the Ming dynasty (1386-1644).

 Their jobs were to modernize, strengthen and extend the wall.
 The project took more than a century to complete.

 Sadly during the work, thousands died of accidents, exposure to the elements, physical exhaustion and sickness.

 Handcarts were used on flat landscapes and gentle slopes.